zowe/docs-site/docs/user-guide/cli-using-global-profile-configuration.md

 <Badge text="Technical Preview"/> Global profiles are available in the `@next` version of Zowe CLI.
 The Zowe CLI `@next` release is a technical preview.
 Technical previews are for testing only and are not ready for production.
 Your feedback is valued and appreciated.

 If you already installed the supported version `@zowe-v1-lts`, switch versions to try this feature.
 Global profiles will be included in the next major Zowe release, V2.0.0-LTS.
-Otherwise, you can [install the @next release of Zowe CLI](cli-install-cli-next.md).
+You can also [install the @next release of Zowe CLI](cli-install-cli-next.md).

 **Table of Contents:**
 - [Feature overview](#feature-overview)